The secrets of building a million pound pension

 Once I had built up pension pots with different providers, I decided to consolidate them into an HL Self-Invested Personal Pension.
 I wanted to have a crack at managing my pensions myself.
 There are many things I like about the HL Self-Invested Personal Pension: the wide range of investment options, the research and tools on offer, the expertise and insight from investment analysts, the option to take advice if I need it.

 My top tips for SIPP investors would be – remember this, it's time in the market, not timing the market.
-Also, don't listen to friends' tips.
-For the one that makes you money, there will be ten that don't.
+Also, don't listen to friends' tips: for the one that makes you money, there will be ten that don't.

 When it comes to investing, I think it's important to do your own research, and don't buy anything you don't understand.
 It's also important to take stock of your investments regularly.
 I rebalance my positions once or twice a year."